uzh/z-pool-tool/.devcontainer/README.md

 ## Start

-If needed, edit `.devcontainer/docker-compose.override.yml` to suit your needs and set the environment variables in `.devcontainer/.env`.
-You can use the `.env-sample` file as a template.
+If needed, edit `.devcontainer/docker-compose.override.yml` to suit your needs.

 Click on the icon similar to "><" in the bottom left corner and select `Remote-Containers: Reopen in Container`.
 If any changes were made to files in `.devcontainer` folder the Container should be rebuilt (`Remote-Containers: Rebuild Container`)